hsotoparada/DeepPhasePick/README.md

 Phase picking is performed by the function **run\_picking**, which returns the dictionary **dct_picks** containing preliminary (from detection stage) and refined (by Monte Carlo Dropout MCD in picking stage) phase picks.

-(3.3) Plotting of continuous waveform with predicted P and S phases, and corresponding predicted probability time series.
+(3.3) Plotting continuous waveform with predicted P and S phases, and corresponding predicted probability time series.

 Two type of output plots can be generated.
-Function **plot_predicted_wf_phases** creates plots including predicted phase onsets on seismic waveforms.
+The function **plot_predicted_wf_phases** creates plots including predicted phase onsets on seismic waveforms.
-Function **plot_predicted_wf_phases_prob** additionally includes predicted probability time series.
+The function **plot_predicted_wf_phases_prob** additionally includes predicted probability time series.
-Function **plotly_predicted_wf_phases**, which requires the installation of the plotly library, creates interactive plots of the predicted phase onsets on seismic waveforms and predicted probability time series.
+The function **plotly_predicted_wf_phases**, which requires the installation of the plotly library, creates interactive plots of the predicted phase onsets on seismic waveforms and predicted probability time series.
 In all the above plots, the phase onsets shown are the refined picks.
 Moreover, the user-defined parameter **dct\_out['plot_comps']** controls which seismogram components are plotted.